 - Install a Fold-Down Table.
 Like its space-saving cousin the Murphy bed, a fold-down table is a great way to maximize your kitchen’s space.
 Now you don’t have to choose between less space and eating every meal on the couch!
 Create even more space by investing in folding chairs that can be collapsed when not in use.
 The best part?
 The table pulls double duty as extra countertop space when you’re feeling ambitious and use more than three ingredients in a meal.

-So, you’ve followed these hacks but your kitchen is still more tiny than cozy?
+So, you’ve followed these hacks and the ones in our itty-bitty bathroom, secret storage, and tiny apartment blogs, but you still don’t have enough room?
 Contact the experts at Gotham Mini Storage for an affordable, secure solution to your space-savings needs.